hcampbellsills/ProgrammingAssignment4/CodeBook.md

 * test/X_test.txt: contains the observations of the data for testing.

 ## Transforming the Data
+The function merge.datasets scans a folder with files and creates an output folder that mimics the original data folder, but without any reference to the train and test sets.
+The following steps are taken into consideration:
 1. The activity data (y_train.txt and y_test.txt) are merged.
 1. The activity labels (activity_labels.txt) are assigned to the variable names of the merged activity data.
 1. Only the columns containing the mean and standard deviation of each measurement are selected.